Al-Romaizan Gold and Jewellery participates in goAML

 Certificates were also accredited by Dubai Knowledge Authority to employees participating in these lectures.

-Supervision and responsibility: These lectures were monitored and organised by Mohammed Abdullah Al-Kair, compliance officer and chief financial officer of Al Romaizan Gold and Jewellery.
+Supervision and responsibility: These lectures were monitored and organised by Mohammed Abdalla Al-Keeir, compliance officer and chief financial officer of Al Romaizan Gold and Jewellery.

 The man has established himself as a formidable player in the hotel industry